acdhirr/petscare/README.md

     - two handfulls of hay (put it on the terrace when it's dry)
     - a fresh can of water (hanging on the fence).
 Just refill, no cleaning needed.
 - Fresh food can be anything vegetables or fruit:
-    - cucumber, carrot (with leaves), radish (with leaves), lettuce, paprika (bell pepper), tomato
+    - cucumber, lettuce, witlof, carrot (with leaves), radish (with leaves), lettuce, paprika (bell pepper), tomato
-    - brocolli/cauliflower or cabbage (but not more then two days in a row)
+    - brocolli/cauliflower, cabbage or carrot (with leaves) but these not more then two days in a row
     - apple, pear, banana, grapes, strawberries, peach, orange etc. but they do not fancy too sweet fruits
     - NOT: leek or anything related to onions, potatoe, beans, courgette (zucchini), aubergine (eggplant), mushrooms, paprika leaves, tomato leaves or hot peppers (just saying :-)
     - We'll leave some cash money to buy fruit or vegetables.
-Just across the street in the former church building which now houses a mosque there's a nice little turkish shop (called Arzem) run by a very sympathetic owner, selling fresh fruit and vegetables.
+Just across the street in the church building which now houses a mosque there's a nice little turkish shop (called Arzem) run by a very sympathetic owner, selling fresh fruit and vegetables.

 <table>
     <tr>